Reviewable/hubkit/README.md

 })();
 ```

-The returned values are exactly as documented in the GitHub API, except that requests with a boolean
+The returned values are exactly as documented in the GitHub API, except that requests with option
-response will return `true` or `false` instead.
-Note that for paged responses, all pages will be
+{boolean: true} will return `true` or `false` instead (sorry, no way to automate it).
+Note that for
-concatenated together into the return value by default (see below).
+paged responses, all pages will be concatenated together into the return value by default (see
+below).

 After every request, you can access `Hubkit.rateLimit` and `Hubkit.rateLimitRemaining` for the
 latest information on your GitHub quotas, and `Hubkit.oAuthScopes` to see what scopes your